 Australian Dr Vanessa Guthrie has an impressive and diverse career spanning 30 years in the resources sector.
 Early on she realised that she wanted to work in an industry that creates value from natural resources and improves the quality of people’s lives.
 She loves being part of something that is physical, practical and direct.
-She ignored advice at school actively discouraging her from pursuing a university career to focus on getting married and having children and has since been recognised on the world’s Top 100 list of inspirational women in mining globally.
+She ignored advice at school actively discouraging her from pursuing a university career to focus on getting married and having children and has since been recognised on the world’s Top 100 list of inspirational woman in mining globally.
 But it’s been no easy ride to the top.
-She has grabbed every opportunity along the way and urges other women to do the same.
-Vanessa is about to become one of the mentors on the International Women in Resources Mentorship Programme, created by IWiM, WIM Canada and Metisphere, because she says it is time to give back.
+She has grabbed every opportunity along the way and way urges other to do the same.
+Vanessa is about to become one of the mentors on the International Women in Resources Mentoring Programme, created by IWiM, WIM Canada and Metisphere, because she says it is time to give back.
 She wants to help others learn, grow and progress into the leadership roles they deserve.
-By Camila Reed

 What made you choose a career in mining?